gulshansoam26/opensearch-ubi-integration/README.md

 # ShopEase – OpenSearch UBI Integration

-A simple React + Spring Boot application that captures user behavior such as page views, searches, and product clicks and integrates these events with OpenSearch User Behavior Insights (UBI).
+A simple React + Spring Boot application that captures user behavior such as page views, searches, product clicks, and category filters, and integrates these events with OpenSearch User Behavior Insights (UBI), powered by an AI assistant via Model Context Protocol (MCP).

 ## Approach

 The application follows this flow:

 React Frontend → Spring Boot Backend → UBI Validation → Kafka → Kafka Consumer → OpenSearch UBI
+                                   ↳ Ask AI / Insights ↳ MCP Server (ubi-mcp-server)

-- React captures view, search, and click events.
+- React captures view, search, click, and category filter events.
 - Events are sent to the Spring Boot backend using Axios.
 - Spring Boot validates events against the UBI event schema.
 - Valid events are published to the Kafka ubi-events topic.
 - Kafka Consumer reads events from the topic and sends them to OpenSearch.
 - If OpenSearch is unavailable, the consumer retries the event every 5 seconds.
 - Product data is stored in MongoDB and accessed through the Spring Boot Product API.
-- The /insights page displays aggregated view, search, and click counts from OpenSearch.
+- The /insights page displays aggregated view, search, click, and filter counts from OpenSearch, along with an integrated Ask AI component (`AskAI.tsx`).

 ![Architecture Diagram](architecture.png)